top of page

 4. Professional guidance for your individual story.

-The course is an ongoing, 36-week commitment for new, emerging, and experienced writers to develop their stories.
+The course is an ongoing, 32-week commitment for new, emerging, and experienced writers to develop their stories and writing practice, with the option to join a private mentoring group upon completion.
 Payment options are available.

 back to top